 In keeping with the old 70s adage: Never Trust A Band With A Logo – especially a bad one – here’s 1987’s New Monkees.
 As anyone who paid attention to this fiasco in the late 80s knows, the concept of the New Monkees was wrong on virtually every level.
 It also serves as a reminder of how low pure marketing can go when the occasion calls for it.
 Of course, the music itself is just a reworking of what was being pushed by radio programmers at the time.
 Nothing “awful,” just shallow and pointless, and typical of the late-80s landscape.
-The guys obviously have some talent (or their producers do – like the other Monkees, these hired hands are only vocalists on their own debut), but when you start a journey on the wrong foot, it’s just not going to be very easy to stay in step.
+The guys obviously have some talent, but when you start a journey on the wrong foot, it’s just not going to be easy to stay in step.
 I’d compare the differences and similarities of The Monkees and New Monkees, but they’re not related in any way shape or form… except for the copyrighted name.
 There is one big difference, of course… The Old Monkees had Don Kirshner, the 50s song publisher who was smart enough to pack their repertoire with material from fresh, rising young songwriters – Neil Diamond, Boyce & Hart, Goffin & King – helping to ensure the music would last longer than the fad.
 As for the New Monkees?
 The All Music Guide calls them a “Richard Marx tribute band,” and I’ll leave it at that.
 Hear for yourself, below.
 Speaking of copyrights, Coca-Cola Telecommunications, Inc. gets a credit on the sleeve.
 New Coke… New Monkees… it all says something about something, doesn’t it?

 PS: Unless you want your brain to explode, don’t look at how much these things are selling for at Amazon.
 I was expecting a penny.
 The CD isn’t even available used at Amazon (HERE) these days.